 The crunch and flavor of these protein cookies are wonderful.
 They make a fabulous snack (with a glass of fresh from the farm, whole milk of course) when the kids get home from school.
 I also use them to pack in a school lunch.

-Skip all those unhealthy, protein powders, bars, cookies, and other highly processed, high protein foods (full of MSG, by the way … they all have some form of protein isolate in them which is an alias for this additive) at the healthfood store and make your own with egg whites left over from other real food recipes you’ve made.
+Homemade protein cookies is the perfect answer to all those unhealthy, protein powders, bars, cookies, and other highly processed, high protein foods (full of MSG, by the way … they all have some form of protein isolate in them which is an alias for this additive) at the healthfood store.

 Please comment on how you like them and any changes you make to the recipe to personalize it for your family!